-The next step in the evolution of CANDU fuel cycles will be the introduction of Recovered Uranium (RU), and its variants, derived from conventional reprocessing of light water reactor (LWR) fuel.
-A demonstration irradiation is complete, with AECL's Chinese partners.
-Additionally, preliminary work is being done on the thorium cycle, including feasibility of a demonstration irradiation and development of a purpose-designed Advanced Fuel CANDU Reactor (AFCR).
-And, recent considerable attention has been paid to CANDU as a "burner" of the transuranic (TRU) actinide waste that comes from reprocessing used LWR fuel.
+AECL anticipates that the next step in the evolution of CANDU fuel cycles will be the introduction of Recovered Uranium (RU), and its variants, derived from conventional reprocessing.
+A demonstration irradiation is well underway, with Chinese partners.
+Additionally, preliminary work is being done on the thorium cycle, including feasibility of a demonstration irradiation and development of a purpose-designed thorium-capable CANDU reactor.
+And, recent considerable attention paid to CANDU as a "burner" of the transuranic (TRU) actinide waste that comes from reprocessing used LWR fuel.